xevidos/codiad/README.md

 * Add ability to center bottom of code
 * Add updating script
 * Add site renaming
+* Database Update
+	- Added Mysql Support.
+	- Project Updated to use PDO so future support for more database systems can be added.
+	- Updated to store program data ( Not project data ) in databases.
 * Fix JS errors already showing
 * Remove Codiad autocomplete in favor of Ace's
 * Updated for PHP 7.2